radio4000/components/readme.md

 ## Development

-The components are in the `./src` folder.
-Inside `./examples` you'll find demos of all components.
+- The components are in the `./src` folder
+- Inside `./examples` you'll find demos of all components
+- The `./index.html` file renders the `<r4-app>` component, which requires a SPA router.

 If you'd like to help out, clone the repository, install dependencies and start the local server.